 Hatless Jack by

 The best book on men’s hat fashion I have read is Hatless Jack.
 It is a book so well written it will keep your eyes glued to every word until done.
 It is not a history book in chronological order about men’s hat styles.
-Instead it is a book about the rise and eventual fall of men wearing hats.
-It captures the reason and trends of certain hat styles ( Top Hat, Fedora, Bowler, Fedora) and interjects bits of cultural history.
-Excerpts from newspapers, commentary by presidents, advertisements, etc It is a VERY well rounded book about fashion through the eyes of our culture.
+Instead, it is a book about the rise and eventual fall of men wearing hats.
+It captures the reason and trends of certain hat styles (Top Hat, Fedora, Bowler) and interjects bits of cultural history such as excerpts from newspapers, commentary by presidents, advertisements, etc. It is a VERY well rounded book about fashion through the eyes of our culture.
 Highly recommended.
-You can read my history of men’s 1920s hats here where I pulled most of my information from Hatless Jack.
+You can read my history of men’s 1920s hats here, where I pulled most of my information from Hatless Jack.

 Fashion History Books 1900-1920

 Titanic Style: Dress and Fashion on the Voyage by Grace Evans